-It is an everywhere programmable nationwide instrument comprised of novel extensible network elements equipped with large amounts of compute and storage, interconnected by high speed, dedicated optical links.
-It will connect a number of specialized testbeds (5G/IoT PAWR, NSF Clouds) and high-performance computing facilities to create a rich fabric for a wide variety of experimental activities.
+The FABRIC infrastructure is a distributed set of equipment at commercial collocation spaces, national labs and campuses.
+Each of the 29 FABRIC sites has large amounts of compute and storage, interconnected by high speed, dedicated optical links.
+It also connects to specialized testbeds (5G/IoT PAWR, NSF Clouds), the Internet and high-performance computing facilities to create a rich environment for a wide variety of experimental activities.

 FABRIC Enables New Internet and Science Applications

 Encourages a multidisciplinary approach to designing the next generation Internet supporting end users as well as science domains that depend on large-scale intelligent networks.
 Provides access to cutting-edge programmable network technologies, like P4 and OpenFlow.

 Creates a diverse environment combining programmable core and edge networks, large computational resources, 5G and IoT capabilities